SQLInjecc/Iota/SECURITY.md

 ## Reporting a Vulnerability

-Make an issue, and I'll try to fix it ASAP.
+Make an issue tagged `broken`, and I'll try to fix it ASAP.